jimmy-liew1/my-notes/content/differences between hyper-converged and hypervisor.md

 ---
 up: "[[Server Infrastructure MOC]]"
+date: 2025-09-27
+title: Differences between hyper-converged and hypervisor
 tags:
-  - infrastructure/HCI
+  - infrastructure/hci
   - infrastructure/hyper-converged
   - hypervisor
   - vmware
-title: Differences between hyper-converged and hypervisor
 ---
-The server infrastructure has changed from physical to software-defined architecture, or [[Software-Defined Infrastructure|software defined infrastructure]] - in short, it calls "[[Hyper-converged Infrastructure|hyper-converge]]".
+The server infrastructure has changed from physical to software-defined architecture, or software defined infrastructure - in short, it calls "[[hyper-converge|Hyper-converged Infrastructure]]" or "HCI".

 ## Hyper-converged Infrastructure (HCI) vs. Hypervisor
 A hypervisor, also known as a virtual machine monitor or VMM, is software that creates and runs virtual machines (VMs).
 A hypervisor allows one host computer to support multiple guest VMs by virtually sharing its resources, such as memory and processing.